-3. SUMMARY OF PRACTICAL PROCEDURES
+2. SUMMARY OF PRACTICAL PROCEDURES

-3.1.
+2.1.
 Data collection

 Information on serious adverse events (including cause-specific mortality, cancers, and cardiovascular events) will be sought for all surviving and consenting REVEAL participants wherever possible (see Appendix 2).
-Follow-up during the initial 2-year post-trial period was primarily by telephone with additional information collected by other means (e.g. linkage to routine data sources) depending on local circumstances (e.g. availability of national health registry data).
-For the extended follow-up (beyond 2 years) in the UK information will be collected by means of linkage to routine medical databases such as those managed by NHS Digital and equivalent organisations in the devolved nations.
-The frequency and nature of assessments may be modified in the light of new information that emerges from the main trial or during the course of the post-trial follow-up period (e.g. to provide additional information about particular aspects of safety).
+Follow-up during the initial 2-year post-trial follow-up period was primarily by telephone with additional information collected by other means (e.g. linkage to routine data sources) depending on local circumstances (e.g. availability of national health registry data).
+For the extended follow-up (beyond 2 years) in the UK (UK10FU and UK20FU), information will be collected by means of linkage to routine medical databases such as those managed by NHS England and equivalent organisations in the devolved nations.
+The frequency and nature of assessments may be modified in the light of new information that emerges from the main trial or during the course of each post-trial follow-up period (e.g. to provide additional information about particular aspects of safety).

-3.1.1.
+2.1.1.
 6-monthly follow-up assessments by telephone (initial 2-year post-trial period only)